OHS regulations consultation

 The period for feedback on the new regulations closed on April 9, 2018.

-Your feedback will be considered as we develop new regulations to help ensure safe, fair and healthy workplaces that are respectful and free from harassment and violence.
+Your feedback was considered as we develop new regulations to help ensure safe, fair and healthy workplaces that are respectful and free from harassment and violence.